Differentially Private Boxplots: Simulations

-We tested our proposed algorithm against the ``naive private boxplot,'' where a single differentially private quantile algorithm is used to generate all quantiles that make up the differentially private boxplot.
-We consider the following quantile estimation methods: \texttt{PrivateQuantile} \citep{Smith2011}, \texttt{unbounded} \citep{Durfee2023}, \texttt{ApproxQuantile} \citep{Kaplan22} and \texttt{JointExp} \citep{Gillenwater21a}.
-For all methods, we used the default values of all parameters according to their respective authors.
-For the input bounds on the data, we set $a=-50$ and $b=50$, whenever input bounds were required.
-In addition to the nonprivate boxplot, we also compute the population, or \texttt{oracle} boxplot.
-For comparison, we also present the error in each component between the non-private boxplot and the \texttt{oracle} boxplot.

-Data were generated from the five distinct distributions parametrized to have mean 0 and variance 1: normal distribution (\texttt{normal}), skew normal distribution (\texttt{skew}), uniform distribution (\texttt{uniform}), beta distribution (\texttt{beta}), and distribution of data from 2019 NY airbnb listing prices (\texttt{airbnb})\footnote{These data were sampled without replacement.}.
-The results from the $\texttt{beta}$ and $\texttt{airbnb}$ distributions did not convey any additional insights, and so we defer these to Appendix \ref{app::single-sim} We considered multiple sample sizes $n$ and privacy budgets $\epsilon$.
-Each scenario was simulated 1000 times.
+Data were generated from the five distinct distributions parametrized to have mean 0 and variance 1: normal distribution (\texttt{normal}), skew normal distribution (\texttt{skew}), uniform distribution (\texttt{uniform}), beta distribution (\texttt{beta}), and an empirical distribution of 2019 NY airbnb listing prices (\texttt{airbnb})\footnote{These data were sampled without replacement.}.
+We considered values of $n$ and $\epsilon$ and each scenario was simulated 1000 times.
 (For more details, see Appendix \ref{app::single-sim}).
+Results from $\texttt{beta}$ and $\texttt{airbnb}$ distributions, and those with $\epsilon=0.5$ or $\epsilon=5$ did not add additional insights, so we also defer to Appendix \ref{app::single-sim}.
+We also assessed \texttt{DPBoxplot}'s ability to compare multiple distributions simultaneously, concluding that \texttt{DPBoxplot} also performs well under this setting.
+For brevity, these results are deferred to Appendix \ref{app::multiple-sim}.

 Figure~\ref{fig:single} provides a comprehensive summary of the simulation results.
 Each column of figures corresponds to a distinct boxplot component, while each row pertains to a different generating distribution.
 The sample size is depicted along the $x$-axis, while the average error is represented on the $y$-axis.
 The line color within the figures denotes the method used to generate the boxplot and the line style corresponds to the privacy budget $\epsilon$.